redsoxfantom/CommandParser/README.md

 A few things to note:
 - There can only be one unnamed parameter in a parameter object
 - Only the last word in the input string will be assigned to the unnamed parameter

+## Compiling
+This was written using MonoDevelop 5.10 on Ubuntu 16.04.
+It will also compile under VisualStudio 2016, but will require the NUnit.Framework library to compile the unit tests.

+## TODO
+This is a *very* simple command parser implementation.
+As such, there are quite a few things that a real shell can do that this can't.
+Some of them could be implemented on the client side, but I'm working on adding the following:
+- Parameters cann't be combined.
+  - Many commands allow you to combine single-letter parameters.
+For example, instead of writing "tar -x -v -f" you can write "tar -xvf".
+This parser can't handle that currently, it must be handled by the client
+- Parameter values cannot be multiple words long
+  - Unlike a normal command shell, you can't just pass "command param 'some parameter value'" and get the value "some parameter value" for the "param" property.
+Instead, you will get "some".
+This cannot be handled by the client, it must be done by the Parser.